FAQ Questions About Nepal

 Nepal has found the second spot in South Asia after Bhutan to be the most peaceful country.
 Here you do not have any danger of bomb blasts or terrorist activities.
 So in fact you are in a danger-free area to go anywhere freely without any fear.
 This is surely the first thing you would like to know about any country.
 Safety is your first priority.

-• Three times of meals (Breakfast, Lunch, and dinner) accommodation for entire the trekking Leaders.
+B• Three times meals (Breakfast, Lunch, and dinner) accommodation for entire the trekking Leaders.

-• Necessary equipment’s like sleeping bag, down jacket, trouser and raincoat, mattresses you need during your entire trekking.
+C• Necessary equipment’s like a sleeping bag, down jacket, trouser, and raincoat, mattresses you need during your entire trekking.

-• Necessary porters and their all expense for the trek.
+D• Necessary porters and their all expenses for the trek.

-The most amazing and glamorous features of Nepal and Himalaya are its scenic beauty and landscapes.
+The most amazing and glamorous features of Nepal and the Himalayas are its scenic beauty and landscapes.
 Nature has provided it with all the blessings the country can have.
-From great peaks, mountains and lakes, green landscapes to extremely distinct birds.
+From great peaks, mountains, and lakes, green landscapes to extremely distinct birds.
 Historical places to absolutely modern hotels there is everything that a person can ever desire during hiking.
 Surely this is a place that should be on your bucket list.